-The 2014 Annual Peace Canola Survey was completed by Agriculture & Agri-Food Canada staff based at Beaverlodge, Saskatoon, and Lethbridge.
+The 2015 Annual Peace Canola Survey was completed by Agriculture & Agri-Food Canada staff based at Beaverlodge, and Saskatoon.
+Samples were also kindly collected with help from the BC Pest Monitoring Contractor, Arlan Benn, and Canola Council of Canada Student Assistant, Trina Drummond.

 (i) collecting insect pest data throughout the region and